No products in the cart

 DSIP and Sleep Pattern Regulation

-Sleep research involving DSIP was conducted in models with chronic insomnia, and DSIP improved sleep to the same level as normal controls.
-This study supports previous findings that DSIP reduces sleep latency and promotes sleep structure in chronic insomnia.[4]
-The scientists note that “The treatment substantially improved night sleep with the first and additionally with repeated doses.”
+Some research suggests DSIP promotes slow-wave sleep while suppressing paradoxical sleep.
+It may also cause arousal in the first hour of sleep and sedation in the second.
+Research findings suggest that DSIP might normalize sleep and modulate sleep cycle dysfunctions.
+Sleep research involving DSIP was conducted in research models of chronic insomnia, and DSIP reportedly improved sleep to the same level as normal controls.
+This study supports previous findings that DSIP may reduce sleep latency and promotes sleep structure in chronic insomnia.[4]
+The scientists note that “The [exposure] substantially improved night sleep with the first and additionally with repeated [introduction].”

-How DSIP May Impact Metabolism
+DSIP and Metabolism

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.